 We played Asphalt 9, Deer Hunter and Real Racing simultaneously while on a 4G connection and continuously went to and forth between the said games and the phone performed buttery smooth.

 Even after long periods of gaming and resource-intensive sessions, the phone performed as snappy as the first time it was out of the box and didn’t show any sign of lag.
 The phone was reminiscent of the Honor 10, another fabulous phone with flagship killing specs.

 Vivo V11 Pro packs 3400mAh which is backed by an 18W fast charging which gives a good charging time of 1 hour 43 minutes from flat to 100%.
-Moderate usage of 1 hour squeezes 14% battery out of the phone while 1 hour of extensive usage and gaming consumes 18% battery which indicates the amazing battery optimization of the phone.back to menu ↑
+Moderate usage of 1 hour squeezes 14% battery out of the phone while 1 hour of extensive usage and gaming consumes 18% battery, which indicates the amazing battery optimization of the phone.

 Unlike its predecessors, Vivo V11 Pro does not overexpose the pictures and maintains a clear balance in color saturation while delivering a great dynamic range.
 The colors are more true to life.
 HDR mode pops the colors even more, but not to an extent where it looks artificial.

-Pro mode is also available in the phone if you want to alter settings to take your desired pictures.
+Pro mode is also available on the phone if you want to alter settings to take your desired pictures.